Liquor and wine licence and permit applications

-A liquor licence states where and when you are allowed to serve alcohol.
-Different licence types are available to suit different businesses or community organisations.
+A liquor licence states where and when you can serve alcohol.
+Different licences are available to suit different businesses or community organisations.
 Fees and legal obligations for liquor licences vary, depending on the type of business and licence.

 If you are an existing liquor licensee, permits and licence variations are available if you want to change or extend the conditions of your licence.
 Permits are also available for non-proprietary organisations that want to serve alcohol temporarily or at a one-off event.